Net gains in evolutionary dynamics: A unifying and intuitive approach to dynamic stability: Appendix to

 Note that, regardless of the current action, action 1 is available with probability 1, action 2 with 3/4 and action 3 with 1/4 as long as the action is not the current action.

 To meet condition ii), focus on an inner state $\x$ near the boundary $F_3=F_2$ but a little away from $F_2=F_1$, i.e., near the intersection of $F_3=F_2$ and $x_1+x_2=1$ (i.e., $x_3=0$); see point $T$ on \Cref{fig:FriedmanFig7}.
-While satisfying Assumption \ref{assmp:qSupp}, let function $Q(q)$ be continuous (so $\cQ(q)\equiv\{Q(q)\}$) and strictly increasing until $q$ increases to $F_3(\x)-F_2(\x)\approx 0$ but let it be constant when $q$ is between $F_2(\x)-F_1(\x)$ and $F_3(\x)-F_1(\x)$.
-Thus, conditional switching rates from action 1 to actions 3 and 2 are the same.
+Let function $Q(\bar q)$ be continuous (so $\cQ(\bar q)\equiv\{Q(\bar q)\}$) and strictly increasing until $\bar q$ increases to $F_3(\x)-F_2(\x)\approx 0$ but let it be constant when $\bar q$ is between $F_2(\x)-F_1(\x)$ and $F_3(\x)-F_1(\x)$.
+Thus, conditional switching rates from action 1 to action 3 and to action 2 are equal to each other.
 Yet, since action 2 is more likely to be available (alone) than action 3, there is a greater inflow from action 1 to action 2 than to action 3.
 Therefore, this dynamic fails order compatibility.
-But, since it is cost-benefit rationalizable, it still guarantees Nash stability in this game and thus (not only local but) global stability of the unique regular ESS. \end{exmp}
+But, since it is cost-benefit rationalizable, it still guarantees Nash stability in this game and thus (not only local but) global stability of the unique interior ESS. \end{exmp}